Have you ever wondered why the assignment to “compare and contrast” is such a staple of college English classes?

 Probably because comparing one text – or character – can help us understand both texts better.

-This paper by Marlon Altoe is an excellent model of how texts can be juxtaposed – or, or placed side by side – as a means of arriving at insights that wouldn’t have been possible by analyzing them in isolation from each other.
+Marlon Altoe’s paper, “An Amazing Odyssey,” is an excellent model of how texts can be juxtaposed—or placed side by side—as a means of arriving at insights that wouldn’t have been possible by analyzing them in isolation from each other.
 For example, our appreciation of the love that develops between Anna and Gurov in Anton Chekhov’s short story “The Lady with the Dog,” which Altoe discusses in the second section of his paper, is enriched by having just read about the self-centered – and loveless – behavior of Olenka, from Chekhov’s story “The Darling.”

 Altoe’s paper is also a model of another kind of juxtaposition: often, within a single sentence, Altoe juxtaposes two opposing ideas.

 Just as the juxtaposition of two stories aids readers’ understanding of both juxtaposed texts, the juxtaposition of opposing ideas enhances our understanding of both concepts he introduces.

 Below you’ll find some examples of Altoe’s sentence-level juxtapositions of opposing ideas and terms.

 In the first three examples, you’ll see how Altoe juxtaposes opposing ideas to help analyze and categorize the behavior of Olenka.

 Is such an insatiable craving for another real love?